PROMETA-at/sleek/README.md

 ### Sorting Controls

 Setting the `sortable` property will append sorting controls to column headers.
-These controls are really just links to the current page with additional parameters, so you still need to handle them on the server side (but check out our [auto sort helpers](#auto-sort) to make that really simple).
+These controls are really just links to the current page with additional parameters, so you still need to handle them on the server side.

+> ![TIP]
+> Check out our [auto sort helpers](#auto-sort) to automate handling of sorting parameters!

 The `sortable` property either accepts a boolean, where `true` indicates all columns are sortable, or an array of field names specifying the columns that are sortable.